rocketlaunchr/electron.guide/content/desktop-app-go-react/README.md

 ![Rollup Dependencies](./images/renderer_config.png)

-Having done these, let's now create a build script for Rollup.
+Having done all, let's now create a build script for Rollup.

 In `package.json`, under `"scripts"`, set `"build": "rollup -c"`.
 We can now run `npm run build` to build [bundle] our app.